 ‘That project started after a visit to my grandparents’ hometown in China.
 It was my first time in China, and as we wandered around the streets we met some elderly residents and stopped to chat.
 As it turned out, these people knew my grandparents from 50 years ago.
 It was very profound — the sense of having lost touch with this part of my past, and then rediscovering it by chance.
 So this series of sculptures — which is an ongoing project to recreate the residents of that village one person at a time – is sort of an expression of my attempts to understand those connections.”

-You can follow the artist on his website and Instagram.
+You can see more of his work on his website, Facebook and Instagram.

-Images: Courtesy of Scott Albrecht.
+Images: Courtesy of Warren King.

-You can follow the artist on her website and on Facebook.
+You can follow the artist on his website and on Facebook.

-Images: Courtesy of Lorraine Corrigan.
+Images: Courtesy of Deloss Webber.